AnthonyWuZYW/Machine-Learning-Projects/README.md

 cnn-vgg11.py: The implementation of VGG11 deep neural network architecture from scratch.
 The project also trains the model on MNIST dataset with different number of epoch.
 Trained models are saved as .pth files.

-cnn-compare.py: Performance comparison between trained model with different number of epoch (loss and accuracy).
+cnn-compare.py: Performance comparison between trained VGG11 model with different number of epoch (loss and accuracy).

+cnn-augmentation.py: Performance analysis of trained VGG11 model on augmented data (horizontal flip, vertical flip, blur in different degree).